byui-cse/itm300-course/source/module-05/project-lab.md

 We will replace the previous dataService with the new dynamoService.

-* Add this line to the top of the index.js file:
+* Add this line to the top of the index.mjs file:

 ```
 import { getDynamoServiceRequests } from './dynamoService.mjs';